aya-soghayyer/expense-tracker/README.md

 - security login, sign up
 - create new category
-- use Google account and Facebook to register and login
-- register as a team/user
+- register as a user
 - record all expense updates
 - Search for some  analytics
 - submit  some attachments